fajril/esdc-rules-documentation/RE6 - Zone Properties.md

 Severity: `Strict` :no_entry:

-### RE60XX - Gas Shrinkage Factor: Low Value must be greater than or equal to zero
+### RE60XX - Gas Shrinkage Factor: Low Value must be greater than or equal to One

 Severity: `Strict` :no_entry: